DimaKlimchuk/Flask-Project/README.md

 12 % 3 = 0 - my variant

-Test of my app in postman for local settup database
+Test of my app in postman for local settup database.
+For database I used MongoDB.

 ![image](https://github.com/DimaKlimchuk/Flask-Project/assets/62726645/08a1ef6c-ebf9-45db-be39-4c635a0f68aa)